 - Improves general mood

 - Effective in treating anxiety and depression (lavender essential oil has sedative and calming properties, often used in natural herbal remedies.
-If you want to know more on homemade herbal tea blends, have a look here.
+If you want to know more about homemade herbal tea blends, have a look here.
 The post includes a calming tea recipe you can prepare in no time.)

 - Aids with sleeping problems (lavender oil can treat insomnia)